 Nicky Nahafahik (1980), self-taught.
 The pseudonym “NINA” is a compound of the first two letters of his first- and surname.

 Visual artist with an (illegal) graffiti background.
-What started as an illegal, abstract letter graffiti expression in the 90’s, evolved into contemporary realistic works in public spaces and galleries in Amsterdam, Stockholm and New York, among others.
+What started as an illegal, abstract letter graffiti expression in the 90’s, evolved into contemporary realistic works in public spaces and galleries in Amsterdam, Stockholm and New York.

-With mainly a spray can as a medium to find the perfect balance between realism and the abstract, inspired by flora and fauna, be it in full colour, black-and-white or with gold, copper and metallic shades.
+A continues process to find the perfect balance between realism and the abstract, inspired by flora and fauna.

 In the graffiti scene, an artist with an esteemed reputation gains the title of “King”.
 With this in mind he started painting lions in a realistic way, as they are known as the King of the Jungle, later he also moved on to other felines.

-2019: 1 work included in the largest Street Art museum in the world, which will open in 2019 in Amsterdam on the NDSM wharf.
+2019: Work included in the largest Street Art museum in the world, museum STRAAT, Amsterdam, Holland.

-2017: 1 work exposed in in the largest Street Art exposition in Scandinavia in Stockholm, Sweden.
-Curated by Wallery Gallery
+2017: Groupshow largest Street Art exhibition in Scandinavia in Stockholm, Sweden.
+Curated by Wallery Gallery.

-2017: Participated in the ASA (Amsterdam Street Art) group show, curated by GoGallery, Prinsengracht Amsterdam
+2017: Groupshow ASA (Amsterdam Street Art), curated by GoGallery, Prinsengracht Amsterdam, Holland.

-2016: Nominated for the first Dutch Street Art Awards, Amsterdam.
+2016: Nominated for the first Dutch Street Art Awards, Amsterdam, Holland.

 2014: Two wall paintings are included in the international street art book “Concrete Canvas”, published by Lee Bofkin in London, England.

-2014: 1 work put up for an exposition in the pop-up gallery Green Label in New York, USA.
+2014: Groupshowin the pop-up gallery Green Label (Mountain Dew) in New York, USA.